The Unfinished Lincoln Memorial

 More information about the Lincoln Memorial is available from the National Park Service.

-Some of the images included in this article and more than 50 additional photographs depicting the Lincoln Memorial are available through the Archival Research Catalog (ARC) database.
-ARC is a searchable database that contains information about a wide variety of NARA holdings across the country.
-You can use ARC to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.
+Some of the images included in this article and more than 50 additional photographs depicting the Lincoln Memorial are available through the National Archives Catalog database.
+The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
+You can use the National Archives Catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.